filipondios/old-dotfiles/README.md

 Thanks for dropping by!
 This is my personal repository for my [`Arch Linux`](https://archlinux.org/) dotfiles.
 I try to keep a minimalist but elegant environment at the same time, which is difficult and you might not find this repository to your liking.
-Here are some information about my setup:
+Here is my setup:

 - Window Manager: [`hyprland`](https://github.com/hyprwm/Hyprland)
 - Terminal: [`alacritty`](https://github.com/alacritty/alacritty)